rfaria/rfaria/README.md

 - <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="20" height="20"/> Hey!
 I’m Rodrigo.
 - 👨‍💼 I've been working with Data Science since 2011.
 - 📚 I majored in Applied Mathematics and got a master's degree in Statistics at the University of Sao Paulo in Brazil.
-- 🏢 I was a research assistant at the LSE and Columbia University.
+- 🏢 I was a research assistant at the London School of Economics and Columbia University.
 I've also worked at Deloitte and Accenture.
 - 🌱 I’m currently practicing general software engineering skills.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/rodrigocfaria/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" align="center"/></a>